MaterializeInc/demos/integrations/terraform/msk-privatelink/README.md

 ### Step 1: Define the Materialize provider

-This block specifies the required version of the Materialize provider and its source:
+This block specifies the required version of the Materialize provider and its source address in the Terraform Registry:

 ```hcl
 terraform {